Back to blog

 npm install axios cheerio json2csv

-This command will download the packages in node_modules directory and update the package.json file.
+This command will download the packages in the node_modules directory and update the package.json file.

 Almost every web scraping project using Node.js or JavaScript would involve three basics steps:

-One of the most common scenarios of web scraping with JavaScript is to scrape e-commerce stores.
-A good place to start is a fictional book store http://books.toscrape.com/.
+One of the most common scenarios of web scraping with JavaScript is to scrape data from e-commerce stores.
+A good place to start is a fictional e-commerce platform https://sandbox.oxylabs.io/products.
 This site is very much like a real store, except that this is fictional and is made to learn web scraping.

 The first step before beginning JavaScript web scraping is creating selectors.
-The purpose of selectors is to identify the specific element to be queried.
+The purpose of selectors is to select the specific data to be extracted.

 This selector is valid and works well.
 The only problem is that this method creates a long selector.
 This makes it difficult to understand and maintain the code.

-After spending some time with the page, it becomes clear that there is only one h1 tag on the page.
+After spending some time with the page, it becomes clear that there's only one h1 tag on the page.
 This makes it very easy to create a very short selector:

 h1